yhiraki/dot-emacs.d/README.md

 + COLOR THEME - change the colors of your emacs (see init.el)
 + EDBI - nice DB tool viewer (and bit of management)
 + UNDO TREE - check all undo/redo branches displayed in a tree (with multiple branches)
-+ AUTOMATIC TAG FILE GENERATION - automatic generation of tag files for each language
++ AUTOMATIC TAGS FILE GENERATION - automatic generation of tags files for various languages

 Language Support
 ================